Arantor/smf-characters/README.md

  * Designate boards as 'out of character' so that only the 'main character' (aka account itself) can post there.
  * Merge accounts in case users register a second account, expecting typical sub-account behaviour.
  * Replace the members list with a characters list.
+ * If a post is made by the wrong character on an account, allow for convenient re-attribution between characters on said account.

 # Caveats
  * PHP 5.4 is required.